 Snowy Mountains Terrain Parks

-Perisher offers five terrain parks, designed to suit skiers and boarders of all levels.
+As you would expect, the biggest resort in Australia has the most terrain parks.
+There are five parks, set up for all levels of skier or snowboarder.
 Beginners should check out Yabby Flat and Piper terrain parks, which feature entry level box and tabletop jumps - ideal for learning the basics and gaining confidence.

 Next level up is the Leichardt Terrain Park with a good range of boxes, rails and jumps.
 The Blue Cow park also has some large jumps while the Slopestyle Terrain Park at Front Valley is the crème de la crème with parks and features that attract the world’s best skiers and riders.
 Perisher also has the mini half pipe at Yabby Flat, and two rider cross courses – one in Centre Valley and a larger course in Sun Valley.

 From first time park rats just starting out to extreme big air flyers, Thredbo has you covered.
 There are jumps of all sizes as well as a raft of box and rails to keep shredders happy.
 Playground Terrain Park is the place to start before you progress to the Cruiser Park with its small jumps.